And one other thing, ladies and gentlemen, replacing oil is not going to make energy cheaper.

 It's the beauty of free markets.

-Free markets tell you what worked.
+Free markets tell you what work.

-So whatever he comes up with as his alternative, A, there isn't one, and B, it's simply a way to raise taxes.
+So whatever he comes up with as his alternative, A, there isn't one, and B, it's simply a way to raise taxes and raise prices and raise costs.

-He said, Well, why would he want to do that?
+He said, well, why would he want to do that?

 Well, to accept the answer to that, you have to.